Congestion Management Process

 - Aligning specific congestion management projects and strategies with MTP policies.

 SACOG’s current CMP work involves developing a methodology to measure, monitor and manage congestion and reliability on the regionally significant roadways across the SACOG region.
 It will incorporate data from the National Performance Measurement Research Data Set (NPMRDS), which provides detailed vehicle speed information based on data collected from millions of GPS-enabled mobile devices.
 SACOG is developing its CMP measurements and methodology to align with the federal MAP 21 and FAST Acts.
-This interactive map shows the regional traffic speeds on CMP-identified roadways derived from the NPMRDS data.

 For more information, contact Binu Abraham.